Hi, I am Kirby.

 My Services

-I specialize in supporting those who are choosing alternatives to institutionalized end-of-life care, and who want to take active roles in their dying process or for caring for their loved ones in ways that reflect their values and beliefs.
-This includes:
+I specialize in supporting those who are choosing alternatives to institutionalized end-of-life care, and who want to take active roles in their dying process or for caring for their loved one in ways that reflect how they have lived.

 This is a practical guide approached with contemplation, creating space to live and die more consciously.